You want smart political talk without the meltdowns?

 I believe that there are things happening that we don't know about.

-As for the attorney general, I can't speak for him myself, but I've heard those same things.
+As for the Attorney General, I can't speak for him myself, but I've heard those same things.

-I think what's very frustrating for a lot of people is that we've spent the last year working on these stories, trying to move things forward, uh, as particularly with regard to the special counsel, and there's been just very little trickle, of course, outside of the DOJ.
+I think what's very frustrating for a lot of people is that we've spent the last year working on these stories, trying to move things forward, particularly with regard to the special counsel.

 But what we do know is that there's 27 leak investigations ongoing.

-There's an inspector general investigation that is ongoing, and according to my sources, there are investigations being conducted within the FBI as well as other parts of the intelligence community for leaks that may have affected this.
+And according to my sources, there are investigations being conducted within the FBI as well as other parts of the intelligence community for leaks that may have affected this.

 All right, thank you.

-It's the hierarchy that is the problem.
+It's a hierarchy that is the problem.

 The everyday street agents are wonderful people.

-I agree with that too, and I just feel you know the the the tarnish is at the top in the deep state.
+And I just feel that the tarnish is at the top in the deep state.

-All right, I gotta let you both go.
+All right, I've got to let you both go.

 Thank you both so very much.

-Uh Sarah Carter, Victoria Tunsing, 800 941 Shaw on toll-free telephone number, you want to be a part of the program.
+You want to be a part of the program.

 Although we really should have better introduction music for her, intro music for her.

-Uh by the way, Linda's really pissed at you because apparently you're not going to Linda's party uh at an undisclosed location with the Hannity team uh on the special day that we have chosen, and you said no, you just outright refuse to go to it.
+By the way, Linda's really pissed at you because apparently you're not going to Linda's party at an undisclosed location with the Hannity team on the special day that we have chosen.

-Which by the way, I can understand because I was actually out to dinner with you and members of our team, and we see what happens in 45 minutes when somebody has seven drinks.
+Which, by the way, I can understand because I was actually out to dinner with you and members of our team.

 Is there no sanctity on the show anymore?